Secretary-General of the World Organization of the Scout Movement

 Arrey Obenson serves as JCI Secretary General and comes to this position after serving as a JCI World Headquarters team member since February 2002.
 He has occupied various positions including Director for Africa and the Middle East, Executive Director for Growth and Development and Deputy Secretary General.
 Junior Chamber International (JCI) is a non-profit international non-governmental organization of young people between 18 and 40 years old with 200,000 + members.
 JCI has members in about 124 countries, and regional or national organizations in many of them.
 It has consultative status with the Council of Europe, with the Economic and Social Council of the United Nations and with UNESCO.

-Andrea Pfanzelter is currently Senior Adviser to the KAICIID International Dialogue Centre, headquartered in Vienna.
+Andrea Pfanzelter is currently Senior Advisor to the KAICIID International Dialogue Centre, headquartered in Vienna.
 Since 2017, her major areas of responsibility at the organization have been stakeholder relations and resource mobilization.
 Previously, from 2010 to 2016 Andrea acted as Senior Director of the International Peace Institute.
 After opening the Vienna office of IPI in June 2010, she was the Senior Director of Resource Development for both the Vienna and New York offices.
 Based in New York from 1999 to 2008, Andrea held various board and director positions, notably at the United Nations Delegates Association (UNDA), the Women’s International Forum (WIF), the Off-the-Record Lecture Series (OTR) of the Foreign Policy Association, Network 20/20, and the United Women of All Nations (UWAN).

-Special Advisor to the UNSG on SDGs
+Director of SDSN and Special Advisor to the UNSG on SDGs

 Jeffrey D. Sachs is a world-renowned professor of economics, leader in sustainable development, senior UN advisor, bestselling author, and syndicated columnist whose monthly newspaper columns appear in more than 100 countries.
 He is the co-recipient of the 2015 Blue Planet Prize, the leading global prize for environmental leadership.
 He has twice been named among Time magazine’s 100 most influential world leaders.
 Professor Sachs currently serves as the Director of the Center for Sustainable Development at Columbia University and is a Special Advisor to the UN Secretary-General António Guterres on the Sustainable Development Goals.
 He previously advised UN Secretary-General Ban Ki-moon on both the Sustainable Development Goals and Millennium Development Goals and UN Secretary-General Kofi Annan on the Millennium Development Goals.
 He is a Distinguished Fellow of the International Institute of Applied Systems Analysis in Laxenburg, Austria.